sourabhyadav/Sharing-Knowledge/awesome_deep_trackers.md

 Official Github: [link][6]

 **Pros**
-This does not have frame ID generation needs to be done externally.
+This does not have frame ID generation than needs to be done externally.
 Provides tighter bounding box.
 Provides segmentation mask of the given object.
 Re-identification is done using a trained model for humans.
 We can retrain for our use case.